holmdk/holmdk.github.io/_posts/2020-04-02-video_prediction.md

 Lets write some code!

-For our ConvLSTM implementation we use the implementation from the [CortexNet](https://arxiv.org/pdf/1706.02735.pdf) [ndrplz](https://raw.githubusercontent.com/ndrplz/ConvLSTM_pytorch/master/convlstm.py)
+For our ConvLSTM implementation we use the pytorch implementation from [ndrplz](https://raw.githubusercontent.com/ndrplz/ConvLSTM_pytorch/master/convlstm.py)

 It looks as follows: